 13:29“ ‘No,’ he answered, ‘In the process of pulling the weeds you might accidentally uproot the wheat.13:30Let them all grow up together until the harvest.
 Then I’ll tell the reapers, “First gather up the weeds and tie them into bundles to be burned, and then gather up the wheat and put it in my silo.”’ ”

-13:33Yet another object lesson he gave them: “The kingdom of the heavens is like yeast that a woman added to three measures of flour, making all the dough rise.”
+13:33Yet another parable he gave them: “The kingdom of the heavens is like yeast that a woman added to three measures of flour, making all the dough rise.”

-13:34Jesus said all of these things to the crowd in the form of object lessons; in fact, he never told them anything that wasn’t an object lesson.13:35This was to fulfill that which was declared through the prophet, “I will speak to them using object lessons; I will express what has been concealed since the world was established.”
+13:34Jesus said all of these things to the crowd in the form of parables; in fact, he never told them anything that wasn’t a parable.13:35This was to fulfill that which was declared through the prophet, “I will speak to them using parables; I will express what has been concealed since the world was established.”

 13:40“Just as the weeds are gathered and burned, so also will it be at the end of the age.13:41The Human will send out his Messengers, and they will uproot from his kingdom all traps and all who are lawless.13:42These will be thrown into the blazing furnace, where they will lament and grind their teeth.13:43But the righteous will shine like the sun in the kingdom of their Father.
 Whoever has ears, listen!